 I commit to keep my total being under subjection from all immoral and illegal actions and communications.
 I commit to abide by the rules and regulations that are in the Student Handbook and any subsequently adopted by the college administration.
 I commit to be punctual and attend classes, assemblies, and all required meetings according to EC policy.
-I understand that Ecclesia College is a private school, and I therefore have no vested rights in the governing of the school.
+I understand that Ecclesia College is a private school, and I therefore have no vested rights in the governing of the school and I will submit to the authority of the college, administration, faculty, staff, and designated volunteers.